 Leading vinyl window series include Pella 250 ($535-$815 per window installed), Jeld-Wen V-4500 ($465-$770 per window installed), Milgard Tuscany ($495-$750 per window installed) and Crestline Select 250 ($395-$700 per window installed).

 Cons: Color choice is limited to white in basic vinyl lines like Pella 250.
-The Crestline Select 250 (6 interior/3 exterior) and Jeld-Wen V-4500 (3 interior/8 exterior) are available in more color choices.
+The Crestline Select 250 (6 interior/3 exterior) and Jeld-Wen V-4500 (3 interior/8 exteriors) are available in more color choices.

-Similar factors such as brand, quality, window features, choice of a contractor, and cost of living in your area will affect the bottom lime.
+Your window’s brand, material quality, window features, choice of a contractor, and cost of living in your area will affect the bottom line.

 With an average cost of about $700 per window replaced, a typical project to install 10 vinyl replacement windows will cost around $7,000 when carried out by a local company.

 Cost to Value Return: In 2017-2018 vinyl replacement windows provide a close to 75% return in terms of value recouped at resale.

 Fiberglass and Composite Windows